Connect With Us

 • Conforming loans follow standardized guidelines from Fannie Mae and Freddie Mac, providing predictable qualification requirements

-• Jumbo loans cannot be purchased by these government-sponsored enterprises, leading to stricter underwriting standards
+• Jumbo loans cannot be purchased by these government-backed enterprises, causing stricter underwriting standards

 • Jumbo financing typically requires higher credit scores and larger down payments than conforming alternatives